TexasKnox CountyCourt Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: If a plea deal cannot be reached, your case will proceed to trial.
-You have the right to choose between a jury trial (where a jury decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+• Jury vs. Bench Trial: You have the right to choose between a jury trial and a bench trial.
+In a jury trial, a panel of citizens will decide your guilt or innocence.
+In a bench trial, the judge will make the decision.

-Penalties for DUI in Knox, TX
+Penalties for DUI in Knox County, TX

 First Offense